Arecsu/colorf0x/README.md

 - No settings per website.
 No toggles.
 Just install and forget
 - Colors and aesthetic adaptations are different

-Thanks to Eason Wong for its work with [Adaptive Tab Bar Colour](https://github.com/easonwong-de/Adaptive-Tab-Bar-Colour/) and [TinyColor](https://github.com/bgrins/TinyColor/).
+Thanks to [Eason Wong](https://github.com/easonwong-de) for its work with [Adaptive Tab Bar Colour](https://github.com/easonwong-de/Adaptive-Tab-Bar-Colour/)!

+And also:
+- [TinyColor](https://github.com/bgrins/TinyColor/) – a library to manipulate colors and switch between different formats
+- [brain.js](https://harthur.github.io/brain/) – a minimal, custom trained neural network to recognize color contrast.
+Used to determine the text color of the UI elements given the `theme-color` value of the website.